jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 10/Analysis-Design/readme.md

 |8|Venue|name, location|getName, getLocation|

 > __ii) Identify class relationships.
 Here, analyze two things:__
+> __ · which classes that involve in any association relationship, and__
+> —— · which classes that involve inheritance relationships.__

 ## 🧾 Class Diagram 🗂️
 > __i) Classes – including attributes and methods__